r-rozenvalds/fe-kitkat/README.md

 # Instructions

-### Necessary programs: XAMPP (or similar web-hosting alternative), php, Composer, npm, Node.js
+### Necessary programs: XAMPP (or similar web-hosting alternative), php, Composer, Node.js

 1. Download the front-end and back-end files and put them in a folder.
 2. Open XAMPP (or similar web-hosting alternative), start Apache & MySQL